ubports/docs.ubports.com/porting/introduction/Setting_up.rst

 Arch
 ^^^^

-If your host PC has a 64-bit architecture, you need to add the [multilib] repository to your /etc/pacman.conf .
-This will allow you to install and run i686 packages.
-Please refer to `‘Official Repositories/multilib’ on the Arch Wiki <https://wiki.archlinux.org/index.php/Official_repositories>`_.
+If your host PC has a 64-bit architecture, you need to add the [multilib] repository to your /etc/pacman.conf file.
+This allows installing and running i686 packages.
+Please refer to `‘Official Repositories/multilib’ on the Arch wiki <https://wiki.archlinux.org/index.php/Official_repositories>`_.

-Make sure you have the base-devel package installed.
+Ensure you have the base-devel package installed.

 Install the required dependencies from AUR::

     git clone https://aur.archlinux.org/halium-devel.git && cd halium-devel && makepkg -i

-    Please note: as of Autumn 2021 this package is no longer maintained.
-You will be unable to clone and build Halium on Arch as all dependencies are not met.
+    Please note: As of Autumn 2021 this package is no longer maintained.
+    You will be unable to clone and build Halium on Arch as not all dependencies are met.